Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws: Two-Dimensional Symmetric Discrete Velocity Models

 with this the Maxwellian is obtained as

-Now, lets consider different symmetric discrete velocity models for two dimensional conservation laws.
-In this case six symmetric discrete velocity models are proposed viz., four point along diagonal ($\mathscr{D}4$) with $N=4$, nine point ($\mathscr{AD}9$) with $N=9$, eight point ($\mathscr{AD}8$) with $N=8$, four point along axis ($\mathscr{A}4$) with $N=4$, four point along diagonal with one rest particle ($\mathscr{D}5$) with $N=5$ and four point along axis with one rest particle ($\mathscr{A}5$) with $N=5$ as shown in figure ~\ref{fig:IsoRelx}.
-In all models magnitude of discrete velocities (characteristic speeds) in both $x$ and $y$ direction is same which is $\lambda$ as shown in figure ~\ref{fig:IsoRelx} (a).
+Next, we consider different SDV models in two dimensions.
+Six SDV models are proposed, namely, four points along diagonal ($\mathscr{D}4$) with four discrete velocities \textit{i.e.}, $N=4$, nine points ($\mathscr{AD}9$) with $N=9$, eight points ($\mathscr{AD}8$) with $N=8$, four points along axis ($\mathscr{A}4$) with $N=4$, four points along diagonal with one rest particle ($\mathscr{D}5$) with $N=5$ and four points along axis with one rest particle ($\mathscr{A}5$) with $N=5$ SDV models as shown in figure ~\ref{fig:IsoRelx}.
+Hereafter for the sake of simplicity, superscript on discrete velocities are omitted.
+In all models, magnitude of discrete velocities (characteristic speeds) in both $x$ and $y$ direction is same which is $\lambda_1 = \lambda_2 = \lambda$ as shown in figure ~\ref{fig:IsoRelx} (a).

-$\mathscr{D}4$ symmetric relaxation system uses four characteristic speeds along diagonal from the four quadrant as shown in figure ~\ref{fig:IsoRelx} (a).
-In this case $\Lambda$ matrices are given as
+$\mathscr{D}4$ SDV model uses four characteristic speeds along diagonal from four quadrants as shown in figure \ref{fig:IsoRelx} (a).
+In this case $\Lambda_1$ and $\Lambda_2$ matrices are given as

 The characteristics variable and local Maxwellian distribution function are obtained as